CLCStriders/striders/pages/boddington-10.md

 Here's some helpful information below to make your race day experience the best it can be.

 ---

-#### Licence pending / Refunds policy

-Having done all the careful planning and preparation, we have been excited and eager to open entries for a good while now.
-Thursday 7th December at 0700 has been a long time coming!

-Please note: at the time of opening for entries we have not had our race licence confirmed.
-The course is officially measured, all our plans are approved, everything is in place, and we expect to get our licence any day now.
-It is a formality.

-But we felt it more important to open entries now, to give runners ample time to consider what is a brand new event and to register.
-In the very unlikely event that we are not granted our race licence, then every entrant will receive a refund, less the admin fee that Entry Central charge.

----

 #### Quick Reference Guide